Tips to Visit Auschwitz from Krakow

 5. Try not to go with very young or extremely sensitive children

 Even if at first you don't feel like watching a documentary because you prefer to go directly to explore the real places of the camp, I assure you that it is worth it.
-It is very short (it lasts about 15 minutes) and will put you in context of everything you are going to see next.
+It is very brief (it lasts about 15 minutes) and it will put you in context of everything you are going to see next.

 Leave all large luggage at the hotel and arrive here with just enough: a handbag or a small backpack.
-If you need a place to leave your luggage because you have already checked out of your accommodation, check if you can leave it at the hotel reception or at a luggage deposit in the city center or at the Krakow train station.
+If you need a place to leave your luggage because you have already checked out of your accommodation, check if you can leave it at the hotel reception or at a luggage storage facility in the city center or at the Krakow train station.

 8. If you go on your own, better use the bus